-4 US troops die in Norway plane crash; unrelated to Ukraine
+4 US Marines die in NATO drill when Osprey crashes in Norway

 “Right now there is full focus on ending the rescue operation, taking care of the people and then there will be a normal procedure with causation,” Odlo was quoted as saying by Norwegian public broadcaster NRK.

-The first Cold Response exercise was held in 2006, and the drills have been conducted a total of eight times over the years.
+The first Cold Response exercise was held in 2006, and the drills are conducted every two years.
 They take place in southeastern, central and northern Norway.